carlosedp/lbconfig-operator/Readme.md

 make setup
 ```

-This installs Git hooks that automatically run `make bundle` before pushing to keep bundle manifests in sync.
+This installs Git hooks that, before pushing, run `make lint` (golangci-lint, same config and version as CI) and `make bundle` to keep bundle manifests in sync.
+This catches lint issues locally instead of waiting for the GitHub CI run.

 Alternatively, the hooks are automatically installed when you run common development commands like:
 - `make test`